verse-lab/doppler/README.md

 In the docker container `my-doppler`, you will get an executable file `/home/DOPPLER/build/doppler`.

 ## Building Doppler using CMake
-If you want to build Doppler in your local environment, we recommend you to build in Ubuntu 22.04.
-Please follow below commands:
+If you want to build Doppler in your local environment, we recommend you build in Ubuntu 22.04.
+Please follow the below commands:

 ### 1. Prepare dependencies
 Execute: